ryan-haskell/elm-spa/examples/docs/public/content/docs/components.md

 Evan Czaplicki, has a [really great talk](https://www.youtube.com/watch?v=XpDsk374LDE) about that idea here.

-For this site, I made the navbar into it's own file (at `src/Components/Navbar.elm`), but I could have just as easily made a function in `src/Ui.elm` that exposed `viewNavbar`.
+For this site, I made the navbar into its own file (at `src/Components/Navbar.elm`), but I could have just as easily made a function in `src/Ui.elm` that exposed `viewNavbar`.

 Directly mapping ideas from JS frameworks like React may lead you down a frustrating path.